usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/manage-project-catalog.rst

 	* update existing projects to the catalog
 	* delete a project.
 The project will no longer appear in the project catalog, however it is not permanently deleted.
 This ensures that any existing templates that use the project can still generate images correctly.

 You can also create custom OS profiles to include specific packages to an existing (standard) OS profile.
-See Creating Custom OS Profiles.
+See :ref:`create-custom-os`.

 .. image: /images/project-catalog.jpg